 On November 20, 1928, 11 Hereford was acquired from Charles Hardy by Charlotte (Wilson) White, the wife of attorney William Frye White.
 They previously had lived in Medford.
 They also maintained a home at Squirrel Island, Maine.

-By 1933, William White had been joined at 11 Hereford by his son-in-law and daughter, Lawrence Clayton Warren and Elizabeth Frye (White) Warren.
-Lawrence Warren was a leather salesman.
+By 1933, William White had been joined at 11 Hereford by his son-in-law and daughter, Lawrence and Elizabeth Warren, and by William White’s brother-in-law, Claggett Wilson.
+He was a noted modernist artist and stage designer.

 In June of 1938, William White, as trustee for the estate of Charlotte White, filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.